kubevirt/community/design-proposals/descheduler-support.md

 ## User Stories
 - As a cluster admin running a K8s cluster with a descheduler, I want to deploy and use KubeVirt.
 - As a cluster admin running a K8s cluster with KubeVirt, I want to deploy a descheduler that will correctly operate on my VMs.
-- As a cluster admin I want to enable cluster-wide KubeVirt's descheduler support.

 ## Repos
 1. kubevirt/kubevirt
-2. kubevirt/hyperconverged-cluster-operator

 # Design
 ## Descheduler Requirements
 1. In order for the descheduler to be able to differentiate `virt-launcher` pods from other pods, all `virt-launcher` pods should be annotated with `descheduler.alpha.kubernetes.io/request-evict-only`.
 2. In cases where the VM will be migrated, eviction requests on `virt-launcher` pods should return 429 HTTP code with a special reason message.
-3. In order for the deschduler to understand that a `virt-launcher` pod is pending migration, it should be annotated with `descheduler.alpha.kubernetes.io/eviction-in-progress` so it will not try to evict it again.
+3. In order for the descheduler to understand that a `virt-launcher` pod is pending migration, it should be annotated with `descheduler.alpha.kubernetes.io/eviction-in-progress` so it will not try to evict it again.
 4. In case the migration failed, the `descheduler.alpha.kubernetes.io/eviction-in-progress` annotation will be removed from the source `virt-launcer` so the descheduler will understand that it could try evicting it again.

 ## Feature Gate
-A `DeschedulerSupport` feature gate will be introduced in order to enable this feature.
+A feature gate is not needed.

 ## Changes to Pod Eviction Webhook
 Currently, the descheduler observes the one of the following responses: